Last Updated: August 20, 2023

 The sensation of hitting the gym and getting nowhere can be extremely frustrating for guys over 40, especially for those looking for gains that just aren’t happening.
 But is it time to give up and give in to old age?

 If your body isn’t giving you the results you want, you just need to take a different approach.
 Proper supplementation can help you improve any workout, shaving years off the performance of your body.

 Best Supplements for Men Over 40

-With so many so-called workout boosters on the market, most men new to the supplement game have more questions than answers in the vitamin aisle.
+With so many so-called workout supplements on the market, most men new to the supplement game have more questions than answers in the vitamin aisle.
 Should I take everything I can find?
 Nothing?
 Play supplement roulette until something works?

 Supplements are designed as a way to enhance or replace what the body can’t do naturally.
 As a man over 40, it’s important to focus on the reasons behind muscle loss and the improvements you want to see.